JSAbrahams/mamba_doc/spec/00 grammar.md

     newline          ::= \n | \r\n
     comment          ::= "#" { character }

-The language uses indentation to denote code blocks.
-The indentation amount can't be described in the grammar directly, but it does adhere to the following rules:

-* Every new expression or statement in a block must be preceded by n + 1 `indent`'s, where n is the amount of `indent`'s before the block
-* The same holds for every new `when-case` in a `when`

-A `expression` is used in a situation where an expression is required.
+An `expression` is used in a situation where an expression is required.
 However we cannot always know in advance whether this is the case, e.g. when it is a function call.
 In This should be verified by the type checker.
-`expr-or-stmt` may be used when it does not matter whether something is an expression or statement, such as the body of a loop.
+An `expr-or-stmt` may be used when it does not matter whether something is an expression or statement, such as the body of a loop.